OAI/OpenAPI-Specification/blog-post.md

 - A [non-authoritative JSON Schema representation of the OpenAPI specification](https://spec.openapis.org/#non-normative-json-schemas) is available.
   This representation should not require changes between 3.1.0 and 3.1.1 since patch releases don't change the structure.
 - The [formats registry](https://spec.openapis.org/registry/format/index.html) and the [extensions registry](https://spec.openapis.org/registry/extension/index.html) list some common patterns in specification use.

+All of these resources are now linked from the relevant parts of the OpenAPI Specification.

 We also updated the tooling that publishes the specification, changed the GitHub repository structure, cleaned up and reformatted all the Markdown content, and improved our workflow automation.
 Which doesn't affect the specification but does make it a nicer place to be and hopefully makes the next release easier too.